 Will – A will deals primarily with the distribution of assets and care for minor children.
-You need to make certain the will is well drafted, solid, and can stand up in court.
-Keep in mind though, important assets such as a life insurance policy payouts, retirement assets, and investment accounts may well contain beneficiary designations that trump your will.
+You need to make certain the will is well-drafted, solid, and can stand up in court.
+Keep in mind though, important assets such as life insurance policy payouts, retirement assets, and investment accounts may well contain beneficiary designations that trump your will.

 Trust – You have lots of different options with this player.
 A trust can dictate how your assets will be dispersed, the timeline and manner in which they are dispersed, and who’s overseeing the process.

 3. You Must Make Mid-Season Starting Lineup Adjustments

 Just as a coach may switch up who’s starting partway through the season, you may need to make adjustments to your estate plan as things inevitably change over the course of your life.
 Big events like marriage, birth of a child/grandchild, moving to a different state, a large change in financial status, divorce, and other significant changes are a good reason to review your “playbook.”

 Your loved ones and close friends are all a part of your team; part of being a strong team player is including them on the plays you’re making.
 Discuss important aspects of your estate plan with the people it involves to avoid any confusion or conflict when it comes times for them to carry out your wishes.
 For instance, if you have minor children (under age 18) you’re going to want to establish legal guardianship if the worst happens and you’re no longer around to care for them.
 You’ll want to discuss with your chosen guardians ahead of time to make sure they’re willing and available to carry out the responsibility.